 Bachelor of Science in Cybersecurity (BSCBS)

-This highly technical cybersecurity undergraduate degree is intended to prepare graduates for a career in cybersecurity engineering, secure software development, cybersecurity test and evaluation, offensive security, systems architecture, reverse engineering, and/or emerging cybersecurity problem-solving.
+This highly technical cybersecurity degree program equips graduates with the skills necessary for a successful career in a variety of cybersecurity roles, such as cybersecurity engineering, secure software development, cybersecurity test and evaluation, offensive security, systems architecture, reverse engineering, and emerging cybersecurity problem-solving.

 Master of Science in Cybersecurity (MSCBS)